tkmharris/tkmharris.github.io/content/wishlist.md

 * **Ghosts of Gondwana: The History of Life in New Zealand**, George Gibbs.
 * **The Golden Bough**, James Frazer.
 * **The Great Railway Bazaar: By Train Through Asia**, Paul Theroux.
+* **The Greatest Knight: The Remarkable Life of William Marshal, the Power Behind Five English Thrones**, Thomas Asbridge.
 * **Half of a Yellow Sun**, Chimamanda Ngozi Adichie.
 * **Hayek's Bastards**, Quinn Slobodian.
 * **The Hedgehog and the Fox**, Isaiah Berlin.